-'Advanced Space Cloud for European Net zero emission and Data sovereignty' is part of the EU's Horizon Europe research program, and aims to see if data centers in space would lead to fewer emissions that those on Earth.
+'Advanced Space Cloud for European Net zero emission and Data sovereignty' is part of the EU's Horizon Europe research program, and aims to see if data centers in space would lead to fewer emissions than those on Earth.

 The data centers would rely on solar power plants generating several hundred megawatts, which would also be in space.

 They would then link to the Earth via high-throughput optical communications.

 The military contractor is teaming up with several others for the study - climate companies (Carbone 4, VITO), cloud computing and IT businesses (Orange, CloudFerro, Hewlett Packard Enterprise Belgium), launch vehicle developers (ArianeGroup), and orbital systems makers (German aerospace center DLR, Airbus Defence and Space, and Thales Alenia Space).

 The first stage of the study sets out to answer a critical question - whether the emissions created by producing and launching the space data centers would be less than that generated by ground based ones.

 Then it will study whether it is possible to develop the necessary launch solution and to ensure the deployment and operability of these spaceborne data centers using robotic assistance technologies, with a particular focus on those developed in Europe, such as the EROSS IOD demonstrator (also made by Thales Alenia Space).